 Human Being Design is built upon our past projects:

 ISOTOPIA an undergraduate thesis

-Our architectural practice centers on affordable housing and equitable communal spaces for a working class populace, with an emphasis on ease of construction, efficient and sustainable material economy, and above all, long term habitability for the occupant — our foremost constituent.
-Our design research is focused on novel means of anthropomorphic form-making, fabrication, and materiality, using fundamentally human tools, methods, and sources to explore the Enlightenment-era dyad between human and environment.
-Both avenues of inquiry share in common the notion that, in earthly matters, every human is deserving of both a private space and a public voice.
+Our architectural practice (A) centers on affordable housing and equitable communal spaces for a working class populace, with an emphasis on ease of construction, efficient and sustainable material economy, and above all, long term habitability for the occupant — our foremost constituent.
+Our design research (B) is focused on novel means of anthropomorphic form-making, fabrication, and materiality, using fundamentally human tools, methods, and sources to explore the Enlightenment-era dyad between human and environment.
+Both avenues of inquiry (A+B) share in common the notion that every human is deserving of both a private space and a public expression.

 Please feel free to reach out and contact us concerning anything and everything!